-(11) What is the goal, target, threshold or expected outcome for this indicator?
+(11) What is the target or threshold measured by this indicator?
 How was it established?

 The 2014 Watershed Agreement established the outcome to restore native oyster habitat and populations in 10 tributaries by 2025.
 More specifically, by 2025 the goal is to have selected 10 tributaries, developed a tributary plan for each, completed reef construction and seeding according to each tributary's acreage target, and begun the monitoring process.
 The monitoring and evaluation process will not be complete by 2025, as it requires six years of post-construction/seeding monitoring before a tributary can be deemed as "restored."